Album Covers: What Should They Include?

 A perfect illustration of their energy can be found on the album cover, where bassist Paul Simonon smashes his guitar right on stage.
 Joe Strummer and designer Ray Lowry disagreed with photographer Pennie Smith’s initial assessment that the image was not usable.

-What about the big colorful lettering?
-Taking inspiration from Elvis Presley’s 1956 debut, the album uses the exact same aesthetic.
+What about the big colorful lettering album takes inspiration from Elvis Presley’s 1956 deb and uses the same aesthetic?
 Taking inspiration from rock’s past and rewriting its future at the same time?
 In our opinion, it adds an extra dimension to this genius album cover.

 14. Neil Young: On the Beach (1974)